SOGIE, an abbreviation combining sexual orientation, gender identity, and gender

 - Publishing information intended to “out” or reveal the SOGIE of a person without consent

-- Engaging in public speech which intends to shame or ridicule LGBT persons
+- Engaging in public speaking which intends to shame or ridicule LGBT persons

 - Subjecting any person to gender profiling